 Research Publications and presentations

 TL21 is a research-active programme which seeks to research and promote innovative and creative pedagogic practices in post-primary schools.
 Since the establishment of the programme in 2003 TL21 has built a strong research dimension both at a university level but also at school level where an impressive range of action research studies have been undertaken.
 External Examiner reports of these research projects has been highly favourable with TL21 work in Irish schools regularly viewed as above that of comparable international standards.
-The research of schools has since 2003 featured positively across numerous DES inspector reports.
+The research of schools has since 2003 featured positively across numerous DoE inspector reports.

 Research outputs include a significant number of peer-reviewed international journal articles and book chapters as well as numerous national and international peer-reviewed conference presentations.
-The work of TL21 has also been presented at invited addresses at national agency conferences and has been referenced across strategic national policy documents (e.g. Teaching Council Cosán framework, 2019) as well as a national review of CPD conducted by the ESRI (2019).
+The work of TL21 has also been presented through invited addresses to national agency conferences and has been referenced across strategic national policy documents (e.g. Teaching Council Cosán framework, 2019) as well as a national review of CPD conducted by the ESRI (2019).

 Below is a range of select publications and conference presentations over the full range of the lifespan of the TL21 programme.

 Malone, A. Pending Autumn 2021.
 ‘Post-Primary In-career Teacher Professional Development in Ireland: From 1965.’
 Education Policy in Ireland: 1922 to the Present.
 London: Palgrave.

 Malone, A. and Hogan, P. (2020) 'Evidence and its Consequences in Educational Research.'
 British Educational Research Journal.
 46 (2):265-280.